CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

-Any significant findings observed during the inspection are reported to CivicActions Security.
+Any significant findings observed during the inspection are reported to CivicActions' Security Office.
 If these are considered to constitute a security incident, then the Incident Response process is invoked as described in the implementation of the Incident Response Plan (IR-8).

 ### AU-8: Time Stamps